-John Tufts didn't actually invent the Fountain.
-He purchased the patent rights from Joseph Storer of Hammersmith, England whose patents were issued first in England in 1870 and then in the U.S. in 1871.

-On June 7, 1870 Joseph Storer of Hammersmith, England obtained Patent No. 1647 from the English patent office for an "improvement in Fountains" he declared the nature of the said invention to be an improvement in that class of self-acting fountain known as Heron's fountain, and that his patent:

-'Relates to the application of means whereby the repeated filling and emptying of the cisterns or reservoirs is obviated. '
+Tufts catalog description of the Style 1 fountain INVENTION James Tufts didn't actually invent the Fountain.
+He purchased the patent rights from Joseph Storer of Houndsditch, England whose patents were issued first in England in 1870 and then in France and the U.S. in 1871.
+On June 7, 1870 Storer obtained Patent No. 1647 from the English patent office for an "improvement in Fountains" he declared the nature of the invention to be an improvement in that class of selfacting fountain known as Heron's fountain, and that his patent: 'Relates to the application of means whereby the repeated filling and emptying of the cisterns or reservoirs is obviated.'